Search

 The cemetery owns the land, and you own the burial right.

-It is very important to make your wishes known, especially if your site has three or more spaces.
+It is very important to make your wishes known, especially if you have multiple spaces.
 If you don't and you die, the matter of who has a right to the space can get very complicated.

 Can I return space I don't need?

-Yes, the cemetery reserves the first right to repurchase the cemetery property for the original purchase price less perpetual care charges, sales commissions plus 2 percent simple interest.
+Yes, the cemetery reserves the first right to repurchase the cemetery property for the original purchase price less perpetual care charges and any expenses incurred by the cemetery plus 2 percent simple interest.
 Any monument or memorial installed must be removed at your expense.

 What is perpetual care?

-Perpetual (or endowment) care cemeteries are those that provide for the maintenance of the cemetery-grass cutting, landscaping, building and road repairs-by setting aside a portion of the purchase price of each plot for a trust fund.
-The interest from that fund pays for the upkeep of the cemetery.
+Perpetual (or endowment) care cemeteries are those that provide for the maintenance of the cemetery-grass cutting, landscaping, building and road repairs-by setting aside a portion of the purchase price of each property sale for a trust fund.
+The interest from that fund helps pays for the upkeep of the cemetery.

 What kind of care will my site receive?